binchensun/fasr-webpage/content/authors/psh/_index.md

 ---
 # Display name
-title: Tim Bastian
+title: Pascal Saint-Hilaire

 # Full name (for SEO)
-first_name: Tim
+first_name: Pascal
-last_name: Bastian
+last_name: Saint-Hilaire

 # Username (this should match the folder name)
 authors:
-  - tbastian
+  - psh

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Astronomer
+role: Research Physicist

 # Organizations/Affiliations
 organizations:
-  - name: National Radio Astronomy Observatory
+  - name: Space Sciences Lab, UC Berkeley
     url: ''

 # Short bio (displayed in user profile at end of posts)